-Our second identification strategy relies on a different assumption, and in turn, provides some novel economic insights.
-We exploit differences across households within a districtquarter to soak away time-varying differences across districts.
+Our second identification strategy relies on a different assumption, and in turn, provides some novel economic insights about the economic mechanism as well.
+We exploit differences across households within a district-year-quarter to soak away time-varying differences across districts.
 Specifically, we estimate the differential effect of digital payments on outcomes for self-employed versus other households.
 The key idea behind our identification strategy is that the self-employed households are more likely to benefit from the adoption of digital payments as it allows entrepreneurs to start their own businesses or expand the scale of their business due to lower transactions costs and improved access to business credit.
 While other households also benefit from faster and cheaper payments processing, by definition they are relatively less likely to benefit from the channels that underpin business growth.
-Using a within-district-quarter variation, we show that self-employed households experience a significantly higher increase in their income compared to other households in higher digital payments districts.
+Using a within-district-year-quarter variation, we show that self-employed households experience a significantly higher increase in their income compared to other households in higher digital payments districts.

 In a supplementary test, we focus exclusively on a smaller set of self-employed households: 'street vendors and hawkers'.
 This category of self-employed households often operate with little-to-no collateral, and therefore face large credit constraints.
 We show that this group of entrepreneurs experience a significant increase in income compared to the other self-employed households as the level of digital payments increase.
-The richness of our dataset allows us to carefully pin down the sources of borrowing.
-We find that these marginal borrowers increase their borrowing from banks and other non-bank formal credit institutions, whereas they significantly decrease their borrowing from informal sources such as money lenders and family and friends.